kscarf1/fedramp-automation/src/validations/styleguides/STYLE.md

         <metapath target="/system-security-plan/metadata/location"/>
         <constraints>
             <expect id="data-center-country-code-us" target="." test="count(address/country) eq 'US'" level="WARNING">
-                <message>A FedRAMP SSP must define a location for a data center with the country code US for the United States, not {if empty(.) then 'not an empty value' else string(.)}.</message>
+                <message>A FedRAMP SSP MUST define a location for a data center with the country code US for the United States, not {if empty(.) then 'not an empty value' else string(.)}.</message>
             </expect>
         </constraints>
     </context>